yeslogic/allsorts-tools/README.md

 Available tools:

 * `dump` — dump font information
+* `has-table` — check if a font has a particular table
 * `shape` — apply shaping to glyphs from a font
 * `subset` — subset a font
 * `validate` — parse the supplied font, reporting any failures